 Continue reading “Lockdown Favourites – Week 8”

-We’ve reached another significant month in my life with these old journal entries, as I learn the outcome of my first ever job interview.
-It was also the month that Hurricane Katrina embarked on its path of destruction in America, and so given its inevitable dominance in the news it would have been remiss not to mention it.
-And amongst the various bits of entertainment I was buying, watching and listening to, ITV were celebrating their 50th anniversary, including a rundown of their top 50 shows.
+We’ve reached another significant month in my life with these journal entries, as I’ve learnt the outcome of my first ever job interview!
+Hurricane Katrina has also embarked on its path of destruction in America, and so given its inevitable dominance in the news it would have been remiss not to mention it.
+And amongst the various bits of entertainment I’ve been buying, watching and listening to, ITV have been celebrating their 50th anniversary, including a rundown of their top 50 shows.
 So I hope you enjoy this latest mixture!

 Continue reading “Journal – September 2005”

-Welcome to the next batch of posts from my old Bolt journal.
-This was the last month of my summer holiday before returning to university, and as such there wasn’t a great deal to mention.
-But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I got hooked on a couple of new PS2 games.
+Welcome to the next batch of posts from my journal.
+This has been the last month of my summer holiday before returning to university, and so there isn’t a great deal to mention.
+But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I’ve got hooked on a couple of new PS2 games.
 So I hope you enjoy this little collection of entries!

 Continue reading “Journal – September 2002”